GhostTyper/intrinsics/README.md

 # XORParallelSameScopeMemoryForReadAccess

 This test tries to find out, if only write access needs to be in the same scope (my assumption).

+We see: When writing to memory, take care the memory is as local as possible to give the CLR the biggest chance to optimize the memory-access.